Beginner guitar exercises to get you focused on what really matters.

 And the third is that rather than playing a boring chromatic exercise, or chords (which are harder), you can hear actual music coming out from your guitar, which is a huge motivator to practice.

-In this exercise we’ll be playing part of the tune to “Ode to Joy” by Beethoven.
+In this guitar exercise for beginners, we’ll be playing part of the tune to “Ode to Joy” by Beethoven.

 The first step to learning a tune like the above is to find the notes on the guitar, decide which finger is going to play which note and pick the notes.